NVDA Roadmap

 These priorities focus on enhancements and improvements that we aim to deliver in the near future.

-• MathCAT integration into core: Integrating the MathCAT math expression reader directly into the NVDA core, providing seamless access to mathematical content.
+- MathCAT integration: Full integration of the MathCAT math expression reader directly into NVDA.

 Medium-Term Priorities

-These priorities represent significant features and improvements that require more extensive development effort.
+These priorities represent more significant features and improvements that require more extensive development effort, or that we aim to deliver after our short-term priorities.

-• Support for Microsoft Natural Voices: Adding support for Microsoft’s Natural Voices text-to-speech engine, expanding user choice and providing access to high-quality synthetic voices.
+- Microsoft Natural Voices: Adding support for Microsoft’s Natural Voices text-to-speech engine.

 Long-Term Priorities

-These priorities represent ambitious goals and initiatives that will shape the future of NVDA.
+These priorities represent ambitious goals and initiatives that will shape the future of NVDA, or that we aim to deliver after our medium-term priorities.

 Contributing and Feedback